rmaniego/rmaniego/README.md

 Hi there! 👋

 Ryd is an ✨ _NLP Researcher_ ✨ previously an Embedded Test Engineer, whoa!
-A multipassionate tugged between literature, technology, and math.
+A multipassionate tugged between literature, technology, and mathematics.

   💼 Aspiring NLP Engineer